AnonSimRank/SimSky/README.md

 ### Example

-**Example1.m:** Test the function of the ApproDiag algorithm on a graph containing six nodes
+**Example1.m:** Test the function of the ApproDiag algorithm on a graph containing six nodes.

 **Example2.m:** Test the SimSky_ algorithm function.